1. Purpose

 -

-Clinical Competence - the Registrar is unable to sustain an acceptable level of Clinical Competence to progress with their Training Program.
+Clinical competence - the Registrar is unable to sustain an acceptable level of Clinical Competence, in the opinion of the RACGP, to progress with the Training Program.

 -

-Capacity - the Registrar is willing but unable to continue the Training Program.
-This includes, but is not limited to, instances where the Registrar:
+Capacity - the Registrar is unable to continue the Training Program, in the opinion of the RACGP, including but not limited to, instances where the Registrar:

 -

-fails to maintain their Ahpra Medical Registration as required by their Training Program, or
+failed to maintain their Ahpra Medical Registration as required by the Training Program

 -

-has Addenda imposed on their Ahpra Medical Registration, which renders them unable to progress with their program
+has Addenda imposed on their Ahpra Medical Registration, which renders them unable to progress with the Training Program

 -

-has any other restrictions that impact their ability to practice
+has any other restrictions that impact their ability to practise or progress in the Training Program

 -